 Any sanctions applied on account of deficient performance on the examinations must be applied on an equal basis to all persons directing the instruction of any child without regard to their education provider or employer.
-No Government may discriminate in its offer of services and benefits to any person on account of their education providers.

 This equal treatment clause makes it tricky for attacking students not attending public schools.
 How could the State punish parents and teachers of public school students?
 The reality is that there are no performance requirements that have any consequences for someone's losing their job or a pay cut in the Public Schools.
-Also, cannot give preference for admissions to State Universities based upon attendance in public schools.